 No written agreement regarding occupancy needs to be created between the Occupant and the Owner; and

-Any written agreement regarding occupancy, to the extent it exists, may not be requested by the Board until an Occupant has violated a provision of the Governing Documents and, if requested, may only be requested related to remedying or taking action as a result of such a violation
+Any written agreement regarding occupancy, to the extent it exists, may not be requested by the Board until an Occupant has violated a provision of the Governing Documents and, if requested, may only be requested related to remedying or taking action as a result of such a violation.

 Joint and Several Liability of Owner and Non-Owner Occupants.
 The Owner of a Dwelling shall be responsible for the Occupant’s or any guest’s compliance with the Governing Documents.
 In addition to any other remedy for non-compliance with the Governing Documents, after reasonable notice, the Association shall have the right to initiate an action and obtain a forcible entry and unlawful detainer order from the court, or similar action, with the purpose of removing the offending Non-Owner Occupant.
 The Association, the Board, and the Manager shall not have any liability for any action taken pursuant to this subparagraph and the Owner shall indemnify and pay the defense costs of the Association, the Board, and the Manager arising from any claim related to any action taken in good faith by any of them pursuant to this subparagraph.